melbinbiju1/AtliQ-Business-Insights-360-PowerBI/README.md

 ## **AtliQ Hardware: Company Background** 🌐

-**AtliQ Hardware** is a leading global retailer specializing in computer accessories and hardware through three main sales channels:
-- **Retailers** 🛍️
-- **Direct** 🔌
-- **Distributors** 🚚
+**AtliQ** is a global consumer electronics brand that supplies hardware and accessories to major retail and distribution partners (e.g., Amazon, Croma).
+It operates globally in regions like APAC, EU, LATAM, and North America, with a strong B2B focus and limited B2C presence.

+This project mimics how AtliQ uses analytics to improve operational efficiency, forecast sales, manage supply chains, and make strategic business decisions.

-In recent years, the company expanded rapidly and faced challenges in managing its operations effectively, particularly in the American market.
+In recent years, the company expanded rapidly and faced challenges in managing its operations effectively.
 The company realized the importance of adopting a **data-driven culture** to analyze performance across all aspects of their operations and outpace their competitors.

 ---